 Problem 10: It’s hard to form a scalable dedicated team

 Putting together a proactive and efficient team is no piece of cake.
 Searching for candidates, sorting through CVs and conducting interviews take a lot of time and attention away from your main business goals.
 If you’re a small startup, it can be nearly impossible to find affordable candidates who are both skilled and eager to work for you.
 But never say die!
 All you need to do to gather a new crew or enhance your existing one is to outsource a dedicated, scalable and close-knit team that’s ready to join your startup remotely.
+And platforms like designrush.com can help you select the best vendor to enhance you team.

 Within weeks, a vendor can set you up with professional developers focused on your startup’s success.
 You can select team members yourself or leave it to your partner, work according to the fixed-price or the time-and-materials model and contract the developers for a month or a year—there are lots of possibilities with outsourcing.
 And, because you’ll still monitor the development process, these developers will feel just like an extension of your in-house team.